python/cpython/Mac/BuildScript/README.txt

 For Python 2.7.x and 3.x, PSF practice is to build two installer variants for each release.

-Beginning with Python 2.7.8, we plan to drop binary installer support for Mac OS X 10.3.9 and 10.4.x systems.
-To ease the transition, for Python 2.7.7 only there will be three installers provided:
+Beginning with Python 2.7.9, we plan to drop binary installer support for Mac OS X 10.3.9 and 10.4.x systems.
+To ease the transition, for Python 2.7.7 and 2.7.8 there were three installers provided:

 1. DEPRECATED - 32-bit-only, i386 and PPC universal, capable on running on all
     machines supported by Mac OS X 10.3.9 through (at least) 10.9::